zvenson/dasForm/README.md

 ⚠️ Note
 This is an early version and may not be perfect yet – but it’s a solid foundation to build on.
 Contributions and feedback are always welcome!

+Installation: Please set a Shopping Experience in the basicInformation of shopware and select a the contact page there.
+Otherwise our plugin will not know where the contact form is.
+Support: <a href="https://www.webdesignhamburg.net">WebdesignHamburg Shopware</a>